ralna/GALAHAD/doc/C/rst-dir/uls_functions.rst

 	*
 		- solver

-		- is a one-dimensional array of type char that specifies the :ref:`solver package <doxid->` that should be used to factorize the matrix :math:`A`.
+		- is a one-dimensional array of type char that specifies the :ref:`solver package <doxid->` that should be used to factorize the matrix $A$.
 It should be one of 'gls', 'ma28', 'ma48 or 'getr'; lower or upper case variants are allowed.

 	*
 		- data